roytang/blog/collections/quotes/notes/2015/01/552443406266683393/index.md

 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10153488544718912
 tags:
-- quotes
+- regret
 ---

-"Of all sad words of tongue or pen, the saddest are these, 'It might have been." ― John Greenleaf Whittier
+"Of all sad words of tongue or pen, the saddest are these, 'It might have been."

+-- John Greenleaf Whittier